 - Anti-UV coating 50+ offers superior sun protection

-- Tent instructions not helpful
+- Tent instructions aren't very helpful

 There’s room for mom, dad and a sibling in this family beach tent.
 It offers an easy pop-up setup and sand pockets and stakes for stay-put comfort, plus three fold-up sides for breezy ventilation while providing plenty of shade from the sun.